Meros-io/jenkins/README.md

 Jenkins Docker Image
 ====================

-This repository contains Dockerfiles for a Jenkins Docker image intended for use with [OpenShift v3](https://github.com/openshift/origin)
+This repository contains Dockerfiles for a Jenkins Docker image intended for use with [DeployDock](https://github.com/Meros-io/deploydock)

-For an example of how to use it, [see this sample.](https://github.com/openshift/origin/blob/master/examples/jenkins/README.md)
+For an example of how to use it, [see this sample.](https://github.com/Meros-io/deploydock/blob/master/examples/jenkins/README.md)

-The image is pushed to DockerHub as openshift/jenkins-1-centos7.
+The image is pushed to DockerHub as deploydock/jenkins-1-centos7.

 Versions
 ---------------------------------